 Just like NMAT, PUCET, JEE Advanced and other higher education entrance exams in India, CUCET is another exam taken by thousands of aspirants.
-CUCET is an abbreviation for Central Universities Common Entrance Test.
+CUCET is an abbreviation for Central Universities Common Entrance Test and is the gateway to top universities in India.
 It is conducted by the Central University of Rajasthan where students from all over the country participate for admission in undergraduate, postgraduate and PhD courses.
 Here are all the details on CUCET Exam 2021!

 |Full Form||Central Universities Common Entrance Test|